kenswain/Car-Build-Goals/300zx-Build.md

 * Do I do an engine swap or fix the engine that is in it?
 * When do I go pick up the car?
+* Do a work over of the car
+* Need to get trip planned to come get it.